apache/reef/README.md

     mvn test

 Note that the tests will take several minutes to complete.
 You will also see stack traces fly by.
-Not to worry: Those are part of the tests that test REEF's error reporting.
+Not to worry: those are part of the tests that test REEF's error reporting.

 REEF.NET